-3.4.5 Recreational Quota Entity
+3.3.5 Recreational Quota Entity

-In December 2016, the Council took final action to approve a regulatory program that would authorize a charter halibut RQE to purchase and hold commercial halibut quota share on behalf of the charter halibut anglers in IPHC Regulatory Areas 2C and 3A.
-The RQE would provide a mechanism for a compensated reallocation of a portion of commercial halibut quota share to the charter halibut fishery.
+In December 2016, the Council took final action to approve a regulatory program that authorizes a charter halibut RQE to purchase and hold commercial halibut quota share on behalf of the charter halibut anglers in IPHC Regulatory Areas 2C and 3A.
+The RQE provides a mechanism for compensated reallocation of a portion of commercial halibut quota share to the charter halibut fishery.
 This final rule became effective October 22, 2018 (83 FR 47819, September 21, 2018).
 This program is described below, but further detail can be found in the final analysis (NPFMC 2017) and the proposed rule (82 FR 46016, October 03, 2017).

-Under this program, any halibut quota share purchased by a RQE would augment the apportioned pounds of halibut for the charter catch limit for that Area in that year, which could be used to relax the annual charter management measures (e.g., bag limits and size restrictions) up to the allowance for the unguided recreational sector.
-Halibut QS held by the RQE would generate annual pounds of recreational fishing quota (RFQ); a type of annual harvest privilege similar to IFQ that would have special requirements that pertain only to the RQE.
-RFQ would be calculated in the same manner as IFQ.
-Under this proposed rule, the specific amount of RFQ (in net pounds) would be determined by the number of QS units held by the RQE as of October 1 of the preceding calendar year, the total number of halibut QS units issued in Area 2C or 3A as of January 15 of the year the IFQ or RFQ is issued, and the total amount of halibut allocated to the commercial IFQ fisheries in Areas 2C and 3A for that year.
+Under this program, any halibut quota share purchased by a RQE may augment the apportioned pounds of halibut for the charter catch limit for that Area in that year, which can be used to relax the annual charter management measures (e.g., bag limits and size restrictions) up to the allowance for the unguided recreational sector.
+Halibut QS held by the RQE will generate annual pounds of recreational fishing quota (RFQ); a type of annual harvest privilege similar to IFQ that has special requirements that pertain only to the RQE.
+RFQ will be calculated in the same manner as IFQ.
+The specific amount of RFQ (in net pounds) will be determined by the number of QS units held by the RQE as of October 1 of the preceding calendar year, the total number of halibut QS units issued in Area 2C or 3A as of January 15 of the year the IFQ or RFQ is issued, and the total amount of halibut allocated to the commercial IFQ fisheries in Areas 2C and 3A for that year.

-Although the amount of RFQ would be calculated in the same way as IFQ, it would be subject to different requirements.
-The additional pounds of RFQ for each regulatory Area would be combined with the charter catch limit determined under the CSP to calculate an adjusted charter catch limit for the year for Area 2C or 3A.
-Annual charter management measures for Areas 2C and 3A would be analyzed, recommended to the IPHC, and adopted for implementation based on the estimated adjusted charter catch limits.
+Although the amount of RFQ is calculated in the same way as IFQ, it is subject to different requirements.
+The additional pounds of RFQ for each regulatory Area will be combined with the charter catch limit determined under the CSP to calculate an adjusted charter catch limit for the year for Area 2C or 3A.
+Annual charter management measures for Areas 2C and 3A will be analyzed, recommended to the IPHC, and adopted for implementation based on the estimated adjusted charter catch limits.
 RFQ held by the RQE would be available for harvest by all charter anglers aboard registered charter vessels of any size, regardless of the QS class from which that RFQ originated.
 RFQ cannot be transferred as GAF.
-These management measures would apply for all charter halibut anglers in the corresponding IPHC Areas.
-In other words, there would not be an option for certain anglers or certain operators to opt out.
+These management measures apply for all charter halibut anglers in the corresponding IPHC Areas.
+In other words, there is no option for certain anglers or certain operators to opt out.

-3.4.5.1 RQE Organizational Structure and Board
+3.3.5.1 RQE Organizational Structure and Board